mohsentaleb/react-datetimepicker/README.md

 ## Roadmap

 - [x] Support TypeScript
-- [ ] The ability to add custom CSS classes for different parts of the picker
+- [ ] The ability to add custom CSS classes for different parts of the component
 - [ ] Migrate to [date-fns](https://www.npmjs.com/package/date-fns)
 - [ ] Write more tests